Welcome to The Kelvin Institute

 How you may get involved

-Our longer-term goal is to sponsor digital forums or conferences, where members can present mini research projects and discuss elements of clinical practice in a controlled and friendly setting.
+Our longer-term goal is to sponsor digital forums or conferences, where members can present self-driven research projects and discuss elements of clinical practice in a controlled and friendly setting.
 Though this is still a while away, these types of discussions are already happening here now.
 Whether you are a premed, medical student, or medical professional, we would be delighted to include you in the conversation.